 - Full House.
 Full House is when there are three-of-a-kind and a pair in the same hand.

 Example: 4♠ 4♦ 4♥ 4♣ 2♣

 - Straight Flush.
-A Straight Flush consists of five cards in sequence comes from the same suit.
+A Straight Flush is made up of five consecutive cards, all from the same suit.

 Example: 9♠ 10♠ J♠ Q♠ K♠

 - Royal Flush.
 Royal Flush is a Straight Flush that ends with the Ace.

 Example: 10♥ J♥ Q♥ K♥ A♥

 The ranking of suits in descending order is spades, hearts, diamonds, clubs.
 Suits are used only in stud, only to break a tie between cards of the same rank (no redeal or redraw).